allisonzentmayer/checkin/README.md

-Outstanding issues:
+Outstanding stories:

-- acceptance testing
+- more comprehensive unit and acceptance tests
-- fix styling on add new visitor modal
+- update styling on add new visitor modal
-- add controller in node api
+- add controllers in node api
 - more comprehensive filter and search functionality on checkin ui
-- front end and back end validation
+- front end and back end data validation